zlsa/wasp-book/src/atmospheric-entry.md

 still engaged despite one of the four aero flaps not being fully deployed; the plasma thrusters on the nose can easily overcome a failed flap and keep the ship in the entry corridor.
-The engines, on the other hand... they're not that good at operating after ingesting debris, especially if the debris was melted off of the engine itself in the first place.
+The engines, on the other hand... well, they're not that good at operating after ingesting debris, especially if the debris was melted off of the engine itself in the first place.
 If an engine doesn't work, we can still land, probably; if another engine fails during the landing burn, we're dead meat.
 Admittedly, engine failures are incredibly unlikely, but if we can avoid a single engine out, it makes a second, fatal, engine failure much less likely.

 If the flap crumples much more, we'll have to perform an entry abort.
-The standard entry abort procedure dictates running the engines at max thrust with the flaps retracted, then ditching in an ocean.
-Best case, it destroys all of the engines and the entire tail end of the ship; worst case, everybody dies anyway when the engines burn through and we're still in the upper atmosphere.
+The standard entry abort procedure dictates running the engines at max thrust with the flaps retracted to avoid debris injection, then descending to 0.6 atmospheres under engine thrust, deploying parachutes, and splashing down in an ocean.
+Did I say _splashing down_?
+I meant _smashing down_.
+The parachutes aren't too great at slowing the ship down; after all, they're used for emergencies only.
+They just reduce terminal velocity from Mach 3 or so to a survivable 50 meters per second.
+Survivable for the passengers, but not for the payload.

+Best case, performing an entry abort destroys all four of the engines and the entire tail end of the ship, along with the cargo compartment;
+worst case, everybody dies anyway when the engines burn through or get destroyed by debris and we're still too fast and high for parachutes.
 Needless to say, I'd prefer avoiding either one of those fates.

 "Okay, first off," Jase begins.
 "Confirm reactor efficiency both above 95%."

 I look up at the overhead panel, where most of the systems controls are.
 Both reactors are operating at below 15% capacity and running at